What Is Gustatory Sweating? Causes, Signs, Treatment, And More

 Causes

-The main reason for gustatory sweating is damage to the auricular temporal nerve that passes through the parotid gland (The body’s largest salivary gland, which produces saliva).
+The main reason for gustatory sweating is damage to the body’s largest salivary gland, which produces saliva).

 Here is a potential cause of gustatory sweating include: